La Biennale di Venezia was founded in 1895 and it is now one of the most famous and prestigious cultural organizations in the world.

 The first participation of our Country in the Venice Biennale can be dated to 1950 with the presentation of muralist works from David Alfaro Siqueiros, José Clemente Orozco, Diego Rivera and Rufino Tamayo.
 In that year, David Alfaro Siqueiros was awarded with the First Price to foreign artists.
 In words of La Biennale “The astonishing pictorial violence of the Mexican Pavilion was a revelation”.

 In 2007, during the 52nd Venice Art Biennale, Mexico participated again with an official pavilion featuring Rafael Lozano Hemmer.
 Since 2009 the Mexican Ministry of Culture and the National Institute of Fine Arts (INBA) are the responsible institutions to organize the participation of Mexico in La Biennale.
-In the successive editions, the Pavilion collaborated with artists such as Teresa Margolles in 2009, Melanie Smith in 2011, Ariel Guzik in 2013, and Tania Candiani & Luis Felipe Ortega in the last edition of 2015.
+In the successive editions, the Pavilion collaborated with artists such as Teresa Margolles in 2009, Melanie Smith in 2011, Ariel Guzik in 2013, Tania Candiani & Luis Felipe Ortega in 2015 and Carlos Amorales in the last edition of 2017.

 Independently, various Mexican artists had been invited to participate in the International Exhibition of the Central Pavilion, or in foreign national pavilions: Rufino Tamayo, Leonora Carrington, Gabriel Orozco, Mario García Torres, Fernando Leal Audirac, Paula Santiago, Francis Alÿs, Yishai Jusidman, Gustavo Artigas, Santiago Sierra, Abraham Cruzvillegas, Jimmie Durham, Daniel Guzmán, Carlos Amorales, Damián Ortega, Fernando Ortega, Jean Luc Moulene, Héctor Zamora, Julieta Aranda, Mariana Castillo Deball, and Cooperativa Cráter Invertido.